 Cons: Less than 40 seconds of wash time from a 2-liter bottle

 Would you consider yourself a minimalist?
-Besides jumping in a river and using moss and herbs instead of soap, showering doesn’t get much more minimal than this.
+Besides jumping in a river and using moss and herbs instead of soap, bathing doesn’t get much more minimal than this.
 I mean, just look at the name of this thing: Simple Shower.

 Two liters at a time can only get you so far, but assuming you have enough water stashed up, this is by far the most economical option out there.